What does recognising Palestine as a state actually mean?

 Starmer says Israel must end its starvation tactics and agree to a ceasefire in Gaza, or the UK will recognise a Palestinian state.
 But what does that mean in practice?
 Tara Cobham and Bryony Gooch explain

-The UK will recognise a Palestinian state as early as Friday as Israel has failed to meet conditions that would have postponed this historic step, including a ceasefire in Gaza.
+Sir Keir Starmer will recognise a Palestinian state on Sunday as Israel has failed to meet conditions that would have postponed this historic step, including a ceasefire in Gaza.

 The prime minister previously said that Benjamin Netanyahu’s government must end its starvation tactics and allow the supply of aid into the embattled enclave ahead of the United Nations general assembly in New York this month, or else the UK would recognise Palestinian statehood.

-Sir Keir is expected to recognise a Palestinian state on Sunday, according to The Times, ahead of the general assembly, as there has been no ceasefire and a famine has been declared in Gaza City, where Israel has expanded its military action.
+But Sir Keir is expected to recognise a Palestinian state on Sunday ahead of the general assembly, as there has been no ceasefire and a famine has been declared in Gaza City, where Israel has expanded its military action.

 The prime minister has come under mounting pressure from his own party to recognise a Palestinian state, which has only grown since Mr Macron announced France’s intention to do so back in July.